“What about this room?”

 Again, no response.

 Closer.
 Now the mists didn’t seem as transparent.
 It wasn’t mist, but something else.
 Something that rippled and shook as it was pulled along the corridor.
+Undulating, shivering…too solid.
+Ceria’s [Dangersense] was screaming so loud she covered her pointed ears.
+It came on.
 Closer.

 Neither face moved.
 Neither head twitched.
-The adventurers watched Gerald stare ahead, eyes unseeing.
+The adventurers watched Gregor stare ahead, eyes unseeing.

-They knew.
+Then they knew.
 They knew what had happened.
-And as Lir’s head emerged from the folds of the creature in front of them and it pulled itself into the light, they understood what they were seeing.
+As Menes’ head emerged from the folds of the creature in front of them and it pulled itself into the light, they understood what they were seeing.

 Flesh.
 Dead flesh.
 It rippled, shook, twisted, shining in the light.
 It was yellowed in places, fleshy pink in others, bloody in spots.
 But mainly white.
 White with age and bloodless death.
 It was dead skin, layered and congealed.